General description of offense within the game of basketball

 The numbered fast break is a basketball offensive strategy that seeks to create quick scoring opportunities via transition offense principles and by designating certain numbers and specific roles to each of the five players.

-What are tactics of basketball offense
+Tactics of basketball offense

 Tactics of basketball offense are effective and practical actions that are executed to produce an advantageous outcome for the team as a whole.